techcultivation/legal/README.md

-# CCT Bylaws
+# CCT Legal and Tax

-This repository contains the bylaws of the Center for the Cultivation of Technology gemeinnützige GmbH, in its official German form and an inofficial translation.
-It also contains communication with the tax authorities around the certification as a charity, and the certification (Freistellungsbescheid).
+This repository contains various legal and tax related documents of the Center for the Cultivation of Technology gemeinnützige GmbH:

+ * bylaws in its official German form and an inofficial translation
+ * communication with the tax authorities around the certification as a charity
+ * the certification (Freistellungsbescheid)
+ * the official tax filings including formal annual reports

-## Generate PDFs
+## Generate bylaws as PDF from Markdown

 You need `pandoc` installed.
 The makefile runs `pandoc --latex-engine=xelatex` against all .md files in the current directory to generate PDF output.